Erosion and Sediment Control

 The prevention of stormwater pollution is a responsibility shared by everyone involved in the development/construction process, including Project engineers, developers, contractors, property owners, municipal planners, and municipal building inspectors.

-The San Mateo County Planning and Building Department requires the following types of projects to submit an erosion and sediment control plan for review and approval prior to the issuance of any demolition, grading, or building permit that involves site disturbance.
+The San Mateo County Planning and Building Department requires the submittal of an erosion and sediment control plan for review and approval prior to the issuance of any demolition, grading, or building permit that involves site disturbance.